2024-2025 Edition

 Barnard College has been a distinguished leader in higher education for women for over 135 years and is today the most sought after private liberal arts college for women in the nation.
 Founded in 1889, Barnard was the only college in New York City, and one of the few in the nation, where women could receive the same rigorous and challenging education available to men.
 Its partnership with Columbia University, combined with its setting in a global city, its strength in STEM, and its unwavering dedication to the advancement of women, makes Barnard unique among liberal arts colleges today.

-Barnard is at once an independently accredited and incorporated educational institution and an official college of Columbia University—a position that simultaneously affords it self-determination and a rich, value-enhancing partnership.
-Whether taking classes that are rarely available at small liberal arts colleges or competing in Division I athletics through the Barnard-Columbia Athletic Consortium, Barnard students make the most of the University’s myriad academic and extracurricular resources.
-Columbia students benefit equally from their association with Barnard; for example, they may major or minor in subjects–such as Dance and Theatre–which are not offered by Columbia College.
+Barnard is both an independently accredited and incorporated educational institution as well as an official college of Columbia University—a combination that simultaneously affords it self-determination and a rich, value-enhancing partnership.
+Whether they are taking classes that are rarely available at small liberal arts colleges or competing in Division I athletics through the Barnard-Columbia Athletic Consortium, Barnard students make the most of the University’s myriad academic and extracurricular resources.
+Columbia students also benefit from their association with Barnard; for example, they may major or minor in subjects–such as Dance, Architecture, and Theatre–which are not offered by Columbia College.

-New York City, with its unparalleled wealth of cultural, social, and professional opportunities, serves as a natural extension of the Barnard campus; as a site of exploration, a laboratory for experimentation, and an object of investigation in its own right, the city is fully integrated into the curriculum across the disciplines.
-Beyond academics, Barnard’s robust internship programs offer high-impact experiences through which students immerse themselves in all New York has to offer, from the heights of upper Manhattan to the canyons of Wall Street.
+From the heights of upper Manhattan to the canyons of Wall Stree, New York City serves as a natural extension of the Barnard campus; as a site of exploration, a laboratory for experimentation, and an object of investigation in its own right, the city is fully integrated into the curriculum across the disciplines.
+Beyond academics, Barnard’s robust internship programs allow students to take advantage of the city's unparalleled wealth of cultural, social, and professional opportunities.

 The College draws accomplished, motivated, bright, and curious young women who seek a stimulating atmosphere and diverse community.
 Barnard alumnae include pioneers like anthropologist Margaret Mead and Judith Kaye, the first female Chief Judge of the State of New York, along with prominent cultural figures such as choreographer Twyla Tharp; writers Zora Neale Hurston, Mary Gordon, and Jhumpa Lahiri; avant-garde multimedia artist Laurie Anderson; Pulitzer Prize-winning journalists Anna Quindlen and Natalie Angier; and actor, screenwriter, and director Greta Gerwig.